 As far as I can tell, these are only odds.
 It doesn’t mean that if two AS parents have four children, two of them will definitely be AS.
 You sometimes hear that despite the odds of having a child with a certain condition, some families have multiple children with the same “rare” or “uncommon” condition.

 I think the older generation cares more about the answer to the question asked in the title of this entry.
 One example is the pastor of a friend of mine who told her to make sure she finds out the genotype of a guy she was getting to know before things get more serious.
 Among the younger set, some don’t know their genotype and aren’t in a rush to find out, and don’t care about the genotype their significant other.
-I currently don’t know my genotype, but I will be requesting that it be checked in the blood test following my annual physical exam next month, along with my blood type (which I’m embarrassed to confess I don’t know either).
+I currently don’t know my genotype (Update: now I know my genotype!), but I will be requesting that it be checked in the blood test following my annual physical exam next month, along with my blood type (which I’m embarrassed to confess I don’t know either).
 I know it won’t affect who I decide to be with, but my potential future partner may feel differently.